Cash withdrawal is a contra entry.

 Is a withdrawal a transaction?

 Yes, withdrawal is a transaction.
-So, withdrew cash for office use journal entry is recorded in the books of accounts as its a financial transaction.
-Transaction that does not affect the business finance does not need to be considered for accounting.
+So, a withdrawal of cash for office use journal entry is recorded in the books of accounts as it’s a financial transaction.
+A transaction that does not affect the business’s finances does not need to be considered for accounting.

 Also Read: Cash Coverage Ratio

-How is Cash withdrawn from bank journal entry recorded?
+How is Cash withdrawn from a bank journal entry recorded?

-Cash withdrawal from Bank Journal entry can be for office use or personal use.
-If the intention is not clear, we can assume it as for business purpose.
-So, the journal entry in this case will be
+Cash withdrawal from the Bank Journal entry can be for office use or personal use.
+If the intention is not clear, we can assume it is for business purposes.
+So, the journal entry in this case will be a debit to the cash and a credit to the bank.

 Also Read: Interest on Capital JE

-When the owner withdraws cash from the business for personal use?
+When does the owner withdraw cash from the business for personal use?

 If the owner withdraws cash for personal use, it’s nothing but drawings.
 Refer to the drawings journal entry article.